ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 case_folder <- paste0(d, "/eg-cases")
 ```

-## Deterministic model testing

-It is important to validate a simulation model first with minimal or no observation and process error to ensure unbiased and consistent recovery of parameters [@hilborn1992].
+It is important to validate a simulation model first with minimal or no process and/or observation error to ensure unbiased and consistent recovery of parameters [@hilborn1992].
-We can test our model by passing a set of deterministic recruitment deviations to our simulation.
-We'll set up a matrix of zeros with 100 rows for 100 years of data and 20 columns for 20 iterations:
+Before we run our simulations, we tested our models without any process error to make sure we could recover our parameters of interest without bias (Text S1).
+ss3sim makes this simple by allowing you specify your own recruitment deviations and control pseudo-data sampling error (Text S1).

+We can then run 100 iterations of each simulation scenario with the following code.
+We will set `bias_adjust = TRUE`,
+to enable a correction that aims to produce mean-unbiased estimates
+of biomass despite log-normal recruitment deviations [@methot2011].
+Although we won't use the option here,
+we could run the simulations with parallel processing
+to substantially reduce computing time (Text S1).

 ```
-recdevs_det <- matrix(0, nrow = 100, ncol = 20)
+run_ss3sim(iterations = 1:100, scenarios =
+  c("D1-E0-F0-R0-cod", "D2-E0-F0-R0-cod",
+    "D1-E1-F0-R0-cod", "D2-E1-F0-R0-cod"),
+  case_folder = case_folder, om_model_dir = om,
+  em_model_dir = em, bias_adjust = TRUE)
 ```

-We've also set up deterministic case files (`E100` and `E101`) in which we set recruitment deviation standard deviation (`SR_sigmaR` in SS3) to the nominal level of 0.001.
+We can then collect the output from all the simulations in our current directory with one function call.

 ```
-run_ss3sim(iterations = 1:20, scenarios =
-  c("D1-E100-F0-R0-cod", "D2-E100-F0-R0-cod",
-    "D1-E101-F0-R0-cod", "D2-E101-F0-R0-cod"),
-  case_folder = case_folder, om_model_dir = om, em_model_dir = em,
-  bias_adjust = TRUE, user_recdevs = recdevs_det)
+get_results_all()
 ```

-- reduce recdevs, reduce sigma R, bias correction
-- what to plot, what to look for, how good is OK?

-*Output analysis and visualization*:

-- examples using the included functions
-- brief take home of what we'd conclude
+This creates two files in our working directory: `final_results_scalar.csv` and `final_results_ts.csv`
+containing scalar output values (e.g. maximum sustainable yield)
+and time-series values (e.g. biomass each year).
+There are separate columns for OM and EM values, making it simple to calculate
+error metrics, such as relative error (Fig. 2).

 # How ss3sim complements other simulation software